Communist Party of India (Marxist): Bihar

 CPIM Bihar has its large roots in the peasant movements by undivided CPI in the state.
 Communists were actively involved in various movements from the 1920s.
 All India Kisan Sabha (AIKS) was founded in 1936, which predominantly became active in Bihar.
 By 1942, AIKS and communists dominated the peasant movement in the country.
 The members of AIKS or Kisan Sabha were mostly communists.
 This created a political and social base for communists in Bihar.
 Sahajanand Saraswati, Karyanand Sharma, Bhogendra Jha were most notable leaders of the movement.
 Afterwards Bakasht movement (1946–1952), Madhubani movement, Darbhanga movement mobilised Left politics in the state.
 Though after 1967, neither CPIM nor CPI(ML), which was formed in 1969, grew as an alternative to CPI until the 2000s.

-CPIM won 4 seats in 1967, 3 seats in 1969, 18 seats in 1972, 4 seats in 1977, seats in 1980, 1 seat in 1985, 6 seats in 1990, 2 seats in 1995, 2 seats in 2000, 1 seat in February 2005, 1 seat in October 2005 but drew blanks in 2010, 2015 and did comeback in 2020 elections with 2 seats.
+CPIM won four seats in 1967, three seats in 1969, 18 seats in 1972, four seats in 1977, seats in 1980, one seat in 1985, six seats in 1990, two seats in 1995, two seats in 2000, one seat in February 2005, and a seat in October 2005.
+The party drew blanks in 2010 and 2015; howeverm it did come back in 2020 elections by winning two seats.
 CPIM fought election in alliance with Rastriya Janata Dal and fared well.
 It is also speculated that if more seats were given to the left parties, the election could be won with majority.

-CPIM had representatives in Lok Sabha from Bihar only for three times: 1999, 1991 and 1989 and each of the time it won only 1 Lok Sabha seat.
+CPIM had representatives in Lok Sabha from Bihar only for three times: 1999, 1991 and 1989; each year, it won only one Lok Sabha seat.
 CPIM also has good presence in the panchayats.

 CPIM supported JD(U), RJD and INC to form coalition government in Bihar in August, 2022.
-But it did not take part in the government.
+However, it did not take part in the government.